dceejay/RedMap/README.md

 ### Updates

+- v2.7.1 - Also allow geojson files to be dropped, and better png handling
 - v2.7.0 - Allow track and image files to be dragged onto the map, if enabled
 - v2.6.1 - Better fit for worldmap when in ui_template
 - v2.6.0 - Add route capability to draw line when online